Coronavirus: British government calls for calm after eight schools closed

 “We have put in place enhanced monitoring measures at UK airports, and health information is available at all international airports, ports and international train stations.
 We have established a supported isolation facility at Heathrow to cater for international passengers who are tested, and to maximise infection control and free up NHS resources,” he said.

-7,132 people in the UK have been tested for the virus with 13 people testing positive, of whom eight have now been discharged from hospital.
+A total of 7,132 people in the UK have been tested for the virus with 13 found to be positive, of whom eight have now been discharged from hospital.

 World View podcast

-Asia reported hundreds of new cases, Brazil confirmed Latin America’s first infection and the new disease – Covid-19 – also hit Pakistan, Greece and Algeria.
+The number of new infections inside China – the source of the outbreak – was for the first time overtaken by those elsewhere.
+Asia reported hundreds of new cases, Brazil confirmed South America’s first infection and Covid-19 also hit Pakistan, Greece and Algeria.

-US health authorities, managing 59 cases so far, have said a global pandemic is likely, but President Donald Trump accused two cable TV channels that frequently criticise him of “doing everything possible to make [the coronavirus] look as bad as possible, including panicking markets”.
+US health authorities, managing 59 cases so far, have said a global pandemic is likely but President Donald Trump accused two TV channels of “doing everything possible to make [the coronavirus] look as bad as possible, including panicking markets”.

 The disease is believed to have originated in a market selling wildlife in the central Chinese city of Wuhan late last year and has infected about 80,000 people and killed more than 2,700, the vast majority in China.